timjogorman/RicherEventDescription/guidelines.md

 one hand, we don't want to keep track of every single noun ever mentioned in a discourse:

-- :no_entry: *I* went down the *street* to the local *food* and *drug* *store* and talked to the *meat* *guy* in *their* *deli * *section*.
+- :no_entry_sign: *I* went down the *street* to the local *food* and *drug* *store* and talked to the *meat* *guy* in *their* *deli * *section*.

-A general way of thinking of this is that we usually don't want to be keeping track of "hot dog" in "hot dog stand".
-Yet the important issue is that if you were tracking a story about tainted hot dogs, then knowing whether the "hot dog" in a particulra hot dog stand is part of a set of "tainted hot dogs" is an important part of understanding what the document would be saying.
-How can we tell the difference?
+A good slogan for this is that we don't want to be keeping track of "hot dog" in "hot dog stand".
+This, however, is complicated by the fact that if one were reading a story about tainted hot dogs, we *do* want that information.
+We are NOT solving that problem by looking for "important" participants, as that is far too difficult a task.
+So how can we tell the difference?

 Our distinction will be essentially that anything which seems to be